What is Crossfit

 Crossfit Sports Nutrition

-The basic set of any novice crossfitter is: protein (or gainer , depending on the goals of training), BCAA amino acids , vitamin and mineral complexes.
-Many athletes supplement this list at their discretion with creatine, chondro protectants , L-carnitine , various testosterone boosters and other additives.
+The basic set of any novice crossfitter is a protein (or gainer, depending on the goals of training), BCAA amino acids, vitamin, and mineral complexes.
+Many athletes supplement this list at their discretion with creatine, chondro protectants, L-carnitine, various testosterone boosters, and other additives.

 Proteins and gainers

-Protein is a concentrated protein mixture that, when ingested with the help of special enzymes, is broken down to amino acids and spent on the building needs of the body.
-Protein in crossfit, as a basic supplement, can be an excellent helper if there is no time or opportunity for a full meal.
+Protein is a concentrated protein mixture that, when ingested with the help of special enzymes, is broken down into amino acids and spent on the building needs of the body.
+Protein in Crossfit, as a basic supplement, can be an excellent helper if there is no time or opportunity for a full meal.

-A gainer is a protein-carbohydrate mixture, in which creatine, amino acids or other trace elements are often added.
-Typically, such mixtures are used by people of lean physique, who have no problems with excessive deposition of fat (ectomorphs), to quickly replenish the body’s energy potential after exercise and weight gain.
-With regard to crossfit, as a highly energy-intensive and extremely intense power sport, the use of a gainer can be recommended before the training load to maintain a high intensity of training and good performance of the athlete.
-Weight gainers of modern production perfectly cope not only with the task of replenishing increased energy costs after crossfit, but also help muscles recover better after training.
+A gainer is a protein-carbohydrate mixture, in which creatine, amino acids, or other trace elements are often added.
+Typically, such mixtures are used by people of a lean physique, who have no problems with excessive deposition of fat (ectomorphs), to quickly replenish the body’s energy potential after exercise and weight gain.
+With regard to Crossfit, as a highly energy-intensive and extremely intense power sport, the use of a gainer can be recommended before the training load to maintain a high intensity of training and good performance of the athlete.
+Weight gainers of modern production perfectly cope not only with the task of replenishing increased energy costs after Crossfit but also help muscles recover better after training.